-Are you thinking of buying an epilepsy bracelet?
-Many people with seizure disorders choose to wear epilepsy bracelets, to let other people know about their condition when they’re unable to speak for themselves during (and after) a seizure.
+Are you thinking of getting a medical alert epilepsy bracelet?
+Some people with seizure disorders choose to wear epilepsy bracelets.
+Wearing a bracelet may let other people know about their condition when they’re unable to speak for themselves during (and after) a seizure.
+That said, there is no guarantee that other people will see them or understand what they mean.

 Let’s learn about the different kinds of epilepsy medical alert bracelets that are available, how they work, plus some of their advantages and limitations.